Recently, Hurricane Florence hit the US coast.

 So today, I am revisiting what I wrote 3 or 4 years ago about hurricane activity in Panama.

-It pleases me to be able to be able to repeat what I said 3 years ago
+It pleases me to be able to repeat what I said 3 years ago

 “No. There are still no hurricanes in Panama”.

 In fact, there has never been a recorded landfall of a hurricane on the isthmus of Panama, Central America.